A Fast Broadband Beamspace Transformation: Non-uniform Array spacing

 where $\mathcal{G}(\cdot)$ is a function that maps the $m^{th}$ sensor to its position.
 The summation over $n$ remains unaffected and can be applied again using a chirp $z-$transform.
 When $\mathcal{G}$ is affine, the summation over $m$ can be modified to resemble a chirp $z-$transform and applied at no additional cost.
 For any arbitrary $\mathcal{G}$ the summation over $m$ is a classical example of a type-I Non-uniform FFT (NUFFT)\cite{nufft1,nufft2,nufft3} and can be again applied in log-linear time with an additional computational overhead of $\mathcal{O}(\log \frac{1}{\Delta}M)$ where $\Delta$ is the required level of accuracy.
 The rest of the FBST framework and the beamspace applications remain unaltered since the irregular spacing only affects the summation in \eqref{eq:DFT_non_unif} that is particular to the Fan FFT step.

-Figures \ref{fig:ula_runtime_nufft}, \ref{fig:upa_runtime_nufft} plot the per-sample runtime when using NUFFT.
-Non-uniform array spacing was emulated by adding random perturbations to the ULA, UPA scenarios.
-We can infer that, compared to delay and sum, FBST still has better scalability, albeit with a slight increase in computational overhead.
+Figures \ref{fig:ula_runtime_nufft}, \ref{fig:upa_runtime_nufft} plot the total floating point operations (FLOPS) per-sample when using NUFFT.
+Non-uniform array spacing was emulated by adding random perturbations to the ULA, UPA experiments.
+The FBST is significantly more scalable than delay and sum for non-uniform array spacing, just like in the uniform scenario.
+The extra calculations needed for NUFFT don't substantially increase the algorithm's processing burden.
 We omit the beamforming performance comparison here since $\Delta$ can be tuned to several orders below the observed bias, providing performance gains indistinguishable from the uniform case.

 \begin{appendices}